Chile de Arbol Salsa

 For a complete list of ingredients and instructions, please scroll down to the recipe card at the bottom of this page.

-6. Add the soaked chiles (reserve the water), onions, garlic, and tomatoes to a blender and puree until smooth.
-Add a spoonful or two of the reserved chile soaking liquid to create a smoother salsa.
+Transfer the soaked chiles, along with the onions, garlic, and tomatoes, to a blender.
+Blend until smooth, adding a spoonful or two of the reserved chile soaking liquid to help create a smoother consistency.

 Chef Jenn’s Tips